 This topic is the result of many readers asking us the question “How do I pray with my spouse?”
-In the last post, I covered the “why” of praying with your spouse.
+In the last post, I covered the “why and when” of praying with your spouse.
 Now I hope to get a bit more practical and discuss the “how”.

 So… how do I pray with my spouse?

-If you’re intimidated or unsure on how to pray with your spouse, here are some things to think about based on what we’ve experienced:
+If you’re intimidated or unsure on how to pray with your spouse, here are some things to consider based on what we’ve experienced:

 - Hold hands